pippim/pippim.github.io/programs/mserve.md

 - Updates play count and last play time, if 80% of song played

-Features most music players don't have.
-Requiring separate packages:
+Features most music players don't have:

 - Two clicks to rename Artists, Albums and Song files in both the storage device and the mserve SQL database at the same time.